s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

 - Dedicated tenacy means you have exclusive access to physical hardware
 - EC3 VM Import can import existing VMs into AWS as long as those hosts use VMware ESX VMware Workstation, Microsoft Hyper-V, or Citrix Xen
 - User data is for running common automated configuration tasks or scripts
+  - use http://169.254.169.254/latest/user-data to retrieve it
 - By defaults, public IP address of EC2 isntance is released when the instance is stopped
 - use Elastic IP address when static IP address is needed
 - golden image is an AMI that you have fully customized
 - Instance status checks check the helath of the running EC2 server
 - System status check monitor the health of the underlying hyperviosr
 - Stop and start when there is a system status issue.
+- you attach IAM role to EC2 instance, not policy

 ## EC2 Instance Pricing
 - On-Demand instances